Restaurant Mashup: 2’s Better than 1

 Estimated Read Time: 2 - 3 Minutes

-One of the most affected sectors of our pandemic world has been restaurants.
-The rollercoaster relationship between consumers and restaurants of every stripe over the past two years is remarkable.
-From fighting to stay open in the early days, to embracing new delivery and dine-in models, to reengaging and rethinking their entire operations, to labor shortages and supply chain struggles… the restaurant world has been topsy turvy, to say the least.
+In a world reshaped by the pandemic, the restaurant industry has faced unprecedented challenges.
+The rollercoaster relationship between consumers and restaurants of every stripe was remarkable.
+From fighting to stay open in the early days, to embracing new delivery and dine-in models, to reengaging and rethinking their entire operations, to labor shortages and supply chain struggles, the restaurant world has been tumultuous to say the least.
+Today, as restaurants grapple with labor shortages and supply chain disruptions, it’s clear that they must explore innovative ways to stay relevant and exciting.

-My partners at WD have made forward-looking and astute predictions about efficiency, formats, and functions for this important sector of our economy.
-We’ve studied the category and applied hard-earned and valuable insights to help restaurant brands solve serious of-the-moment challenges.
-But there is one area that might be ripe for examination.
+At WD, we’ve provided forward-thinking and astute predictions about efficiency, formats, and functions.
+We’ve studied the category and applied hard-earned and valuable insights to help restaurant brands navigate serious, of-the-moment challenges.
+However, there is one intriguing avenue ripe for examination.
 That is, ways in which a big idea, blue sky, conceptual, capital “D” design might be a catalyst for restaurateurs to consider in planning what’s next for their businesses.
-Right now, everything feels like maintaining and surviving, which we certainly understand.
+Understandable, the focus has been on maintenance and survival.
 But where’s the excitement?
 The passion?
-The “OMG-can-you-believe-this-place” feeling that inspires rave reviews, social buzz, and word-of-mouth zeitgeist?
+The “OMG-can-you-believe-this-place” factor that inspires rave reviews, social buzz, and word-of-mouth zeitgeist?

 Strange Bedfellows (or “Kitchenfellows”)

-Perhaps it’s time to dream up new recipes for restaurants to reengage with the public, and add spice to the status quo.
+Perhaps it’s time to break free from the monotonous routine of the same old dining experiences.
 Let’s not be satisfied with the same meal and same experience every time we go out in the world.
 Let’s break out of the humdrum, same old take-out orders on all those delivery apps.
-Let’s give a hungry public reason to get back out to have awesome dining experiences.
-Let’s make some mash-up magic!
+Let’s reignite the public’s appetite for exceptional dining.
+It’s time to craft some sensational mash-up magic!

 So what are the ingredients for our new hybrid recipes?
 Some ways to consider the possibilities of new concepts with endless design opportunities include:

-Combining local flavor + national brand power for authenticity
+Combining local flavor and national brand power for authenticity

-Localization is on everyone’s mind, as it helps connect to nearby customers’ appetites in a big way.
+Localization is on everyone’s mind.
 Instead of competing, maybe there are some surprising marriages that can benefit all parties.
 Perhaps a pop-up experience that highlights that neighborhood sandwich shop alongside a powerful CPG favorite?
-A delicious artisan Cubano served up with an LTO flavor of Doritos with a frosty pint from a favorite local microbrew… showing up together in a cool new spot in an unexpected location.
+A delicious artisan Cubano served up with an LTO flavor of Doritos and a frosty pint from a favorite local microbrew – all in one unique location

 Drive-Up / Drive-In / Drive-Thru